Thomas FitzGerald of Turlough

-Thomas FitzGerald of Turlough (1661-1747) was an Irish landowner.
+Thomas FitzGerald of Turlough (1661–1747) was an Irish landowner.

 Family background

 FitzGerald was the son of John FitzGerald (died 1720), who had been transplanted from Gorteens Castle, County Kilkenny, to County Mayo in 1653.
 He was allocated half the estates of Walter Bourke in the parish of Turlough, five miles north of Castlebar.
-These lands were confirmed to John FitzGerald in 1677 under the Acts of Settlement and Explanation of 1662 and 1665.
+These lands were confirmed to John FitzGerald in 1677 under the Act for the Settlement of Ireland 1652 and 1665.
 John built the family's first home at Rockfield, Turlough.
 He married Elizabeth Browne in 1669, she being the youngest daughter of Sir John Browne of the Neale.
 Their children were Thomas, Edmond, and Patrick.

 Life

 Thomas succeeded to the Turlough estate upon John's death in 1720.
 To this point the family were still Catholic, but Thomas conformed in 1717 to the Church of Ireland because, due to the Penal Laws, a Catholic could not inherit an estate entire.
 In 1722, Thomas built Turlough House, a semi-fortified, defended house, which was the main residence of the family until the death of his grandson, George Robert FitzGerald, in 1786.